Payment systems

 Integration

-If you have a small business, you may not have additional team members to integrate and support complex payment gateway systems.
+If you have a small business, you may not have additional team members to integrate and support complex transaction gateway systems.
 Ease of integration, therefore, is the vital aspect, especially for inexperienced merchants who don’t fully understand what a payment gateway account is and how to set it up.

 Reports detailing